filiphric/how-to-steal-ai-job/slides.md

 - to me this felt like a betrayal of everything I believed in
 - we stopped focusing on testing
 - any maybe you feel like as so many companies do that now
-- and started focusing on AI - ugh!
+- the companies start focusing on AI - ugh!
 -->

 ---